Sanskrit Pearl of the day:

 In this verse, all ten things listed begin with the syllable 'ma' when spoken in Sanskrit.
 Yet, their commonality extends far beyond mere phonetics.
 Each of them embodies instability—fickle, erratic, unpredictable, or volatile in nature.

 Some of these, such as bees, bedbugs, monkeys, or fish, act purely on instinct, following impulses hardwired into their beings.
-Others, like clouds and wind, are by their very nature unbound, free to roam, shift, and swirl without warning.
+Others, like clouds and the wind, are by their very nature unbound, free to roam, shift, and swirl without warning.
 We expect such unpredictability from animals and natural elements; it is their essence.

 Even wealth, represented by Goddess Lakṣmī, is transient by design.
 Riches, like a river, must flow.
 Wealth has an intrinsic need to circulate and not stagnate.
 No one can hold onto fortune for too long.

-And then there is the mind—perhaps the most volatile of all.
+Then there is the mind—perhaps the most volatile of all.
 It shifts not due to instincts or intoxication but merely because it can.
 The mind is a creature of whim, drifting from one thought, desire, or attachment to the next, often without reason.

 A restless mind is incapable of completing anything meaningful.
 To harness this wild horse, the discretionary intellect must take the reins to keep the mind in check.
 After all, our minds belong to us—not the other way around.
 Only when bridled by wisdom does the mind find stability and purpose!